awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 ## EC2 Fleet request states<a name="EC2-fleet-states"></a>

 An EC2 Fleet request can be in one of the following states:

+`submitted`
-+ `submitted` – The EC2 Fleet request is being evaluated and Amazon EC2 is preparing to launch the target number of instances, which can include On\-Demand Instances, Spot Instances, or both\.
+The EC2 Fleet request is being evaluated and Amazon EC2 is preparing to launch the target number of instances\.
+The request can include On\-Demand Instances, Spot Instances, or both\.

+`active`
-+ `active` – The EC2 Fleet request has been validated and Amazon EC2 is attempting to maintain the target number of running instances\.
+The EC2 Fleet request has been validated and Amazon EC2 is attempting to maintain the target number of running instances\.
 The request remains in this state until it is modified or deleted\.

+`modifying`
-+ `modifying` – The EC2 Fleet request is being modified\.
+The EC2 Fleet request is being modified\.
 The request remains in this state until the modification is fully processed or the request is deleted\.
-Only a `maintain` request type can be modified\.
+Only a `maintain` fleet type can be modified\.
 This state does not apply to other request types\.

+`deleted_running`
-+ `deleted_running` – The EC2 Fleet request is deleted and does not launch additional instances\.
-Its existing instances continue to run until they are interrupted or terminated\.
+The EC2 Fleet request is deleted and does not launch additional instances\.
+Its existing instances continue to run until they are interrupted or terminated manually\.
 The request remains in this state until all instances are interrupted or terminated\.
+Only an EC2 Fleet of type `maintain` or `request` can have running instances after the EC2 Fleet request is deleted\.
+A deleted `instant` fleet with running instances is not supported\.
+This state does not apply to `instant` fleets\.

+`deleted_terminating`
-+ `deleted_terminating` – The EC2 Fleet request is deleted and its instances are terminating\.
+The EC2 Fleet request is deleted and its instances are terminating\.
 The request remains in this state until all instances are terminated\.

+`deleted`
-+ `deleted` – The EC2 Fleet is deleted and has no running instances\.
+The EC2 Fleet is deleted and has no running instances\.
 The request is deleted two days after its instances are terminated\.

 The following illustration represents the transitions between the EC2 Fleet request states\.
 If you exceed your fleet limits, the request is deleted immediately\.